Young cancer survivors recreate viral photo 3 years later

 All three girls are doing well, according to Scantling, but Rheann still has side effects from the chemotherapy, such as low growth, kidney failure and low muscle tone.

-"They both understand what it's like to be a litter different and what it's like to struggle with something," Scantling said.
-"I love having my girls at these types of shoots with me because its really good for them to see how giving back is so important and it has really helped them become even more compassionate!
+"They both understand what it's like to be a little different and what it's like to struggle with something," Scantling said.
+"I love having my girls at these types of shoots with me because it's really good for them to see how giving back is so important, and it has really helped them become even more compassionate!
 They love being a part of it!"

 Scantling said the adorable dresses Rylie, Rheann and Ainsley wear each year are donated from Penelope's Children's Boutique in Oklahoma City.